valkey-io/valkey-doc/topics/cluster-spec.md

 Consider a scenario where the target primary node `B` is finalizing a slot migration.
-Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinguish its ownership of the slot in question.
+Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinquish its ownership of the slot in question.
 If `B` crashes right after this point, the replica node `B’`, which could be elected as the new primary, would not be aware of the slot ownership transfer without the synchronous replication of `SETSLOT`.
 This would leave the slot without an owner, leading to potential data loss and cluster topology inconsistency.